Author has written 3 stories for Naruto, Harry Potter, and Assassin's Creed.

 Personal Fanfiction Principles

 Now, I can somewhat understand this viewpoint.
 I was guilty of it myself regarding HP stories that had Ron/Hermione and Harry/Ginny or Naruto stories that had a pairing with Hinata, but I still like to give a story the benefit of the doubt before making any judgement, regardless of what the actual pairing ends up being.
-Because of this, I have elected that all my stories will not state the pairing until the story is finished.
+Because of this, I have decided that all of my stories will not state the pairing until the story itself is finished.
 I will also not answer any questions regarding what the pairing will be.
-Keep in mind that I also enjoy having realism incorporated into a story, so chances are, a story will involve one or two relationships before they end up in the final relationship.
+Keep in mind that I also enjoy having realism incorporated into a story, so chances are, a story will involve one or two relationships before they end up in the final relationship who, for all we know, could have been the very first person they were with!

 Homosexual/Slash Pairings: For those of you who enjoy/write Fanfiction Stories involving homosexual relationships/action/etc., I applaud you for possessing and expressing an open mind for true equality and diversity.
-I'm sure my best friend, who is bisexual (or pansexual as she describes it) would agree with me.
+I'm sure one of my best friends, who is bisexual (or pansexual as she describes it), would agree with me.
+I fully intend on creating side pairings that are homosexual in nature.

 Reviews: How is it that many of us judge whether or not we open a story to read on this website?
 Some do it based off the pairing, others do it from the summary or by the author, and a few even do it based off the genre.
 However, the truth of the matter is that the majority of us will likely base it off the number of reviews we see and it really isn't all that surprising when you think about it.
 The more reviews you see, the better a potential reader knows that the story is a good one since so many people commented.
 It is one of the reason why we authors always beg for reviews at the beginning and end of each posted chapter.
 But more importantly, it is a genuine sign that we not only did a good job and entertained you, but that our ideas, creativity, and effort was WORTH IT.

 I write stories for a few different reasons ~ (1) I couldn't stand how the story/manga/anime is going/ended, (2) I have ideas or feelings I want to express, (3) I want to be able to entertain my readers with my imagination, and (4) its just fun.
 I know some authors do it for recognition.
-Others do it to see if they can make it in the real literary world with their goal being to actually publish a novel of their own.
+And admittedly, I like the recognition too.
+Others do it to see if they can make it in the real literary world with their goal being to actually publish a novel of their own some day.
 Either way, when we authors get a review, it brings a sense of satisfaction that we accomplished something.

 As such, I honestly think that it is our duty as users of this website to review that which you read and enjoy.